-Overview: On North Carolina's Inner Banks, Oriental is a quaint harbor town on the Neuse River as the river becomes part of Pamlico Sound.
+On North Carolina's Inner Banks, Oriental is a scenic harbor town on the Neuse River as the river becomes part of Pamlico Sound.
 This engaging little community is the self-proclaimed "Sailing Capital of North Carolina," and sailing is a way of life.

-Oriental's working harbor is home to fishing trawlers, and its picturesque marina, which has 110 boat slips, is stocked with tall masted sloops and schooners (and even some power boats).
+Oriental's working harbor is home to fishing trawlers, and its pretty marina, which has 110 boat slips, is stocked with tall masted sloops and schooners (and even some power boats).
 Yacht sales, sailing lessons and fishing charters all start here (and there is a general store and a wine shop, too).
 Residents enjoy boat parades, an annual boat show (with a flea market) and a dozen or more regattas.
-Oriental is a popular stop along the Intracoastal Waterway, so there are charming hotels, inns and restaurants, many with a nautical theme.
-For such a small place, community events happen often and include the Chowder Cookoff, the Croaker Festival and a town-wide yard sale.
+Oriental is a popular stop along the Intracoastal Waterway, so there are charming inns, shops and restaurants, many with a nautical theme.
+For such a small place, community events occur often and include the Chowder Cookoff, the Croaker Festival and a town-wide yard sale.

 The Saturday farmers' market happens year-round, and the Oriental Tour of Homes and Gardens happens every April.
 The Old Theater has movies and community productions, including the Pamlico Chorale.
 Mom and pop stores, with everything from maritime supplies to pottery dinnerware, are the norm.
 Village Gallery is a wonderful co-operative fine art gallery.

 Community groups include a walking group, an amateur radio group, a rotary club, a women's group and more.
 Pamlico Senior Services has programs in Oriental, and Pamlico Community College in neighboring Grantsboro (15 miles) has free classes for people age 65 or better.